verifyica-team/verifyica/ANNOTATIONS.md

 - Default ordering is by test method name (or `@verifyica.DisplayName` if used)

-- If no `@Verfiyica.Order` annotation is present on a test method, the default is `0`
+- test methods without an `@Verfiyica.Order` annotation are ordered before test methods with `@Verfiyica.Order`

 ---